How Narcissists Gaslight: 7 Signs and How to Respond

 "Everyone thinks you're being unreasonable."
 "Even your mother agrees with me."
 "Your friends have noticed this about you."

 How to respond: "I'd like to hear that directly from [person] if it's relevant."
-Don't accept secondhand attribution as evidence.
+Don't treat secondhand claims as evidence.

 Sign 7: Making You Prove Basic Facts

-How to respond: Start documenting.
-Not because you owe them evidence, but because documentation serves you.
-And note the pattern: requiring evidence of ordinary things is itself a sign.
+How to respond: Start documenting for yourself, not because you owe them proof.
+Requiring evidence for everyday facts is itself a sign.

 The Pattern Is the Point

-What matters is pattern: consistent, recurring use of these tactics across different conversations and different topics, resulting in a steady erosion of your confidence in your own perception.
+What matters is pattern: these moves recurring across topics, with your confidence in your own perception eroding over time.